 Here are some factors that could be preventing the machine from making ice.

 - Water leaking – Look for leaking out of the purge drain or water trough.
 Both could will prevent the production of ice.
-If either shows signs of leaking, replace or repair them.

 - Dirty condenser – An unclean condenser can increase pressure head and effect air flow, lowering production of ice.